Non-Hermitian quantum geometric tensor and nonlinear electrical response: Introduction

+While the QGT framework is well-established in Hermitian physics, its extension to non-Hermitian systems reveals a host of new phenomena.
 Non-Hermitian systems exhibit remarkable properties that distinguish them from their Hermitian counterparts~\cite{bender2007making,el2018non}.
 A defining feature is the skin effect \cite{bergholtz2021exceptional,zhang2022review}, where eigenstates localize exponentially at boundaries due to extreme sensitivity to boundary conditions, fundamentally altering spectral behavior.
 Another hallmark is the emergence of non-Hermitian exceptional points \cite{ding2022non,kawabata2019classification}, spectral singularities at which eigenvalues and eigenvectors coalesce, collapsing the Hilbert space and enabling exotic phase transitions.
 Non-Hermiticity also modifies foundational frameworks such as linear response theory and transport phenomena \cite{pan2020non,sticlet2022kubo,wang2022anomalous}, leading to counterintuitive effects absent in Hermitian systems.
 These phenomena, including unidirectional invisibility and enhanced sensitivity, lack direct analogs in Hermitian physics, underscoring the unique theoretical and experimental implications of non-Hermitian theories.

 A crucial distinction in non-Hermitian systems arises from the difference between complex conjugation and transposition, which makes their symmetry structure more intricate \cite{kawabata2019symmetry,chen2022non}.
 This added complexity extends the 10-fold way topological classification \cite{altland1997nonstandard}, originally formulated for Hermitian systems, into a broader 38-fold Bernard-LeClair class that accounts for non-Hermitian symmetries \cite{zhou2019periodic,kawabata2019symmetry,okuma2023non}.
 Furthermore, the complex nature of the energy spectrum necessitates a refined definition of band gaps.
 Unlike in Hermitian systems, non-Hermitian band gaps can be categorized as point or line gaps \cite{ashida2020non,kawabata2019classification}, both of which play a crucial role in the topological classification of non-Hermitian phases.